SilverIce/JContainers/JC.md

 Newly created object (created with object, `objectWith*` or `readFromFile` function) owned by no one and destroyed after short amount of time (roughly 10 seconds).

 **Note** that container gets owned (retained) automatically once it gets inserted into another container or JDB (which is also container) and released when removed.
-Thus you don't have to care about lifetime of object that owned by JDB.
+Thus you don't have to care about lifetime of object that owned by JDB or JFormDB.

 Illustration shows the idea: